jennawsmith/project_final2_smith_jenna/README.md

 ### Comments

 Just wanted to make you aware because I know you'll see it, I did use a max-height on the images because I wanted them to all be the same height when they were aligned along the bottom, I set the width to auto so it wouldn't skew the photo.
 I typically wouldn't do this, but for the simple purposes of having a few example photos, I thought it looked better like that.

+Again, I'm not sure if the validator and/or the outliner are the right URLs...